Synonym(s)

 DefinitionThis section has been translated automatically.

-The round-leaved sundew, also called Drosera rotundifolia or sky dew, is a "carnivorous" plant belonging to the sundew family (Droseraceae) and is protected in Germany by the Federal Species Protection Ordinance.
-Drosera, a total of 85 species occurs mainly in the southern hemisphere, especially in Australia and New Zealand. the plants growing in Europe occur as far as the subarctic zone.
+The round-leaved sundew, also known as Drosera rotundifolia or sky dew, is a "carnivorous" plant that belongs to the sundew family (Droseraceae) and is protected in Germany by the Federal Species Protection Ordinance.
+Drosera, with a total of 85 species, is mainly found in the southern hemisphere, especially in Australia and New Zealand.
+The plants growing in Europe can be found in the subarctic zone.
+All sundew species are strictly protected.

-The rosette-like arranged leaves are round to transverse oval.
-In summer they grow 7 to 15 cm long, hairy, leafless flower shafts with 4 to 12 flowers and reddish, glandular hairs, so called tentacles.
-The small glands on the top of the leaves secrete a sticky fluid that act as "glue traps" for small insects.
-The dewy aspect of the droplets led to the name "sundew" or Drosera ('droseros' = dewy, dewy).
-As a result of contact by the insects, the tentacles curl, pressing the trapped insects against the leaf surface.
-Protein-splitting enzymes digest the insects, so that finally only the chitinous shell remains.
+The rosette-like leaves are round to transversely oval.
+In summer, 7 to 15 cm long, hairy, leafless flower shafts grow with 4 to 12 flowers and reddish, glandular hairs, so-called tentacles, along the edges.
+The small glands on the upper side of the leaves secrete a sticky liquid that acts as a "glue trap" for small insects.
+The dew-like aspect of the droplets led to the name "sundew" or Drosera ('droseros' = dewy).
+When touched by the insects, the tentacles bend and press the trapped insects against the leaf surface.
+Protein-splitting enzymes digest the insects so that finally only the chitinous shell remains.

 The dried herb of the plant(Drosera herba) is used phytotherapeutically.